 Big Brother stopped playing in 1972 or 1973, so I moved to New York, studied harmony and counterpoint and began to write “serious” or classical music.
 Then I came back to San Francisco and finally we reformed in 1986 and have been together since.

-You are still very active...one of your latest projects was as a Music Director of the play Love, Janis...
+One of your latest projects was as a music director of the play Love, Janis.

 This was very rewarding and educational for me.
 Talk about re-editing your life.
 It’s like you can go back to your twenties and teach somebody else how to play these songs but take out all the mistakes!

 For the musical Love, Janis we hired real good singers.
 It’s a good play, that’s the main thing.
 All the words in the play Janis wrote, there’s not a word in the play that she didn’t write.
 So, they can’t screw it up.
 Even if they got it out of order, which they didn’t.
 Randal Myler, the playwright, did a real beautiful job of putting it together.